 What licences are valid to drive in Spain?

 We all know about the licences from category 1.
 Valid for visits as tourists, so non-residents.
 Residents need to check if their licences are subject to the ‘2 year resident protocol’ and if not, their licences are valid to drive here until the photocard needs to be renewed for a Spanish one.
-For residents from the UK, there is the special Brexit Protocol that allows them to submit the application to exchange their UK licence for a Spanish permit before January 31st.
-To be followed by an appointment during the 9 month ‘grace period in case of a no-deal Brexit’ as of February 2020, to hand over original the UK licence to receive a temporary Spanish permit in return.
-Assuming that the UK will have left the EU by then.
-If the application to exchange a UK licence for a Spanish permit has not been made before the exit date, and in case the UK leaves the EU without a deal, as of the day after the exit date, it will no longer be possible to exchange a UK licence for a Spanish one.
-You have to take both theory and practical test to obtain a Spanish licence.
+Residents from the UK, can still exchange or renew their licence for a Spanish one, during the transition period, so until the end of December 2020, both to make the first appointment to submit the paperwork, as to hand over original the UK licence to receive a temporary Spanish permit in return.
+After the transition period, it will no longer be possible to exchange or renew a UK licence for a Spanish one.
+You have to take both theory and practical test to obtain a Spanish permit.
 Your UK licence will be valid to drive in Spain for a limited amount of time, see the paragraphs below.

-What category will UK licences be, once the UK has left the EU (no-deal scenario)?
+What category will UK licences be, once the UK has left the EU (post transition period?)

 In my interpretation, all UK licences issued pre-Brexit will be in category 2, as they are EU format and all EU licences are issued in compliance with the Conventions mentioned.
 If the UK does not change anything to the format of the pink photocards, licence codes etc. then most likely licences issued post-Brexit will be in category 2 as well.

-This interpretation is in line with the info on the Spanish websites mentioned above, re no IDL needed during nor after the 9 months ‘grace period’.
+This interpretation is in line with the info on the Spanish websites mentioned above, re no IDL needed during nor after the transition period.

-How long can I drive in Spain on my non-EU UK licence after the 9 months ‘grace period’?
+How long can I drive in Spain on my non-EU UK licence after the transition period?

 Once an authorised resident, for max.
 6 months.
 If not a resident (yet), for max.
 6 months after arrival in Spain.

-But, after Brexit, as a non-EU non-resident, I´m only allowed to be in the Schengen zone for max.
-90 days in a 180-day period?
+But, after Brexit, once the transition period has passed, as a UK passport holder, I can only visit the Schengen zone for max.
+90 days?

 Yes, but imagine a situation in which a non-EU immigrant has obtained a residency visa, has applied for residency in Spain, but is waiting for his TIE residency documentation.
 This whole process can take longer than 90 days, so then this provision is useful.